The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Electricity Options

-In Figure \ref{fi:OptionPrices_IV_A_QQ}, we illustrate the option prices for different speed of mean-reversion parameters ($\kappa=0.6$, $\kappa=3$, and $\kappa=10$) over the entire time horizon based on the parameters in Table \ref{tab:1} and \ref{tab:2}.
+In Figure \ref{fi:OptionPrices_Effects_QQ} (a), we illustrate the call option prices for different amplitudes in the mean-reversion level over the last two trading months based on the parameters in Tables \ref{tab:1} and \ref{tab:1_Arismendi}.
 The calculations are conducted by using the analytical solution for the Riccati equations.
 The solutions for $\Psi_{0k}$ are attained using the Runge-Kutta method.
-We here require a relative and absolute tolerance of $1e- 8$.
-As proposed by \cite{Arismendi2016}, we apply a trapezoidal integration scheme to obtain the integral values for each strike which are mandatory to determine the corresponding probabilities $1-Q_1$ and $1-Q_2$ as in \eqref{eq:probability} and thus the related option price for the considered strike at a specific point in time (see \eqref{eq:option_price}).
+As proposed by \cite{Arismendi2016}, we apply a trapezoidal integration scheme to obtain the integral values for each strike which are mandatory to determine the corresponding probabilities $1-Q_1$ and $1-Q_2$ as in \eqref{eq:probability} and thus the related call option price for the considered strike at a specific point in time (see \eqref{eq:option_price}).

-As a result, we can observe decreasing call option prices over time.
-Moreover, the lower the speed of mean-reversion, the higher is the option price except for the first trading days.
-The closer we reach the expiration date, the smaller is the difference between each option price for a fixed strike price.
+For a fixed strike price $K=52$, we observe the basic feature that all call option prices are decreasing over time.
+Furthermore, we observe that the higher the amplitude $\beta$ of the mean-reversion-level of the stochastic volatility, the higher is the call option price.
+The closer we reach the expiration date, the smaller is the difference between each call option price based on different amplitudes $\beta$.